Develop effective methodology for clearing roamers

 - operators identificationIf your team knows that defenders have Vigil and Caveira, then you know basically for sure that there will be at least two roamers on the defensive side.

 The opposite is also true: knowing that defenders have Rook, Doc, Mira and Echo is a clear indication of a substantial site focus from the defensive team.

 - preparation phase dronesBesides identifying operators, preparation drones located in common spots for leaving objective can also help to identify potential roam locations and the number of roamers.

 - droning objective mid-roundUsing your drones to check objective is another excellent way to verify roam situation.
 If you see four defenders on site, then you know for sure that only one defender is potentially roaming.
 Seeing one defender on site is an excellent indication to push aggressively.Bear in mind that you might have missed some defenders or that they are near the objective.

 This point is the first and most important aspect of hunting roamers effectively.

 Locating roamers can be achieved by tracking them with Jackal or droning the map to identify roamers’ position.

-Just remember that roamers are usually very mobile players, so do not count blindly on the intel you receive 20-30 seconds ago about location.
-The older intel is, the less reliable it is!
+Just remember that roamers are usually very mobile players, so do not count blindly on the intel you received 20-30 seconds ago about location.
+The older the intel is, the less reliable it becomes!